-Continuation of hands-on instruction as utilized in modern recording studios.
-Students will be involved in mock recording sessions while learning how to operate the various components found in recording studios such as microphones, digital and analog mixing consoles, multi-track recorders two-track recorders, and digital audio workstations (DAW).
-Patching and operating outboard gear will also be introduced.
-Prerequisite: AUDR 1615 AND AUDR 1760 Corequisite: AUDR1780 (0/45/0/0)
+Continuation of instruction for hands-on techniques utilized in recording studios.
+Students will be involved in mock recording sessions while learning how to operate the various components found in recording studios such as microphones, mixing consoles, digital audio workstations (DAW), multi-track recorders and two-track recorders.
+Prerequisite: AUDR 1615 WITH MIN.
+GRADE OF AND AUDR 1780 WITH MIN.
+GRADE OF (MAY BE TAKEN CONCURRENTLY) Corequisite: AUDR1780 (15/90/0/0)

-AUDR 1665 Electronics for Audio I
+AUDR 1665 Electronics for Audio I 3 credits